 The Application Process for an Indonesian Visa

-To apply for an eVOA B1 or an eVisa C1 for Indonesia, visitors from the United Kingdom should follow the steps below:
+To apply for an eVisa C1 for Indonesia, visitors from the United Kingdom should follow the steps below:

 Once approved, download the visa document from the portal.
 Print out a copy to present to immigration officials upon arrival in Indonesia.